 Westerschans 1B is characterised by its wavy balconies and contains spacious apartments on a transparent plinth with retail space.
 This is the second phase of the urban development integration plan that Jeanne Dekkers Architectuur and ZOETMULDER designed for the entire Westerschans area.

-Westerschans 1B is an important urban development link in the Westerschans.
+Westerschans 1B is an important urban development link in the Westerschans area.
 The rounded and transparent shapes of the retail plinth connect the upper shopping area with the lower car-free quay.
 In the centre of the plinth is a spacious passage with a view over the water.
-The main entrance of the apartment building is located here, as a ramp to the quay.
+The main entrance of the apartment building is located here, as is a ramp to the quay.
 The water can also be reached by the wide, lazy stairs alongside the building.
 On the quay, space has been created along the facade of Westerschans 1B for integrated planters with seats.

 The materialisation is in line with the rest of the Westerschans, which creates a natural unity in the area.
 The sand-yellow main materialisation is derived from the sand-yellow IJsselsteen from the old city centre of Goes.
 This colour is reflected in the sand-yellow fencing and sand-yellow smooth bricks.
 On the gallery, the bottom metre of masonry is executed in yellow brick and the top one in brown brick.
 The yellow brick is visually behind the wavy yellow fence and the brown brick coincides with the shadow cast on the facade by the balconies.
 This emphasises the depth and enhances the expressive effect of the facade.